 No. To ensure no customer PII is stored by Litmus, any data that is passed to us via merge tags that resembles an email address will be scrubbed and not show up in subsequent Email analytics reports.
 Instead, we lean on the ESPs UUID for each recipient to allow you to tie back data captured to a specific contact.
 If you'd rather use another unique identifier that your ESP supports or add additional, bespoke (PII compliant) merge tags, just find the merge tag associated with the data field and type it into the ‘custom parameter’ field in step 2 of the tracking code creation flow.

 What if my ESP isn't on the list?

-In some cases, you may have a custom integration set-up with one of the ESPs listed in our dropdown box.
-Make sure you check with your ESP or technical team to see if the merge tag for recipient ID changed with your custom set-up.
-If you have a custom tag, be sure to use that one instead.
+In some cases, you may have a custom integration set up with one of the ESPs listed in our dropdown box.
+Make sure you check with your ESP or technical team to see if the merge tag for recipient ID changed with your custom setup.
+If you have a custom tag that replaces the standard default recipient ID, select Other as your ESP and use that custom instead.